 LinkedIn has huge potential for specialists and leaders in the B2B market.
-However it’s getting tougher to Stand Out in LinkedIn, and to get results with limited resources.

 The Challenges for Specialists and Leaders

 The THREE issues that come up from my contacts and clients most often are around:

 - How to STAND OUT – to communicate their specialism and expertise in a way that gets the attention of their intended audience effectively.